 Existing sports clubs and activity providers wanting to become inclusive to people with a disability can access free disability awareness training (subject to funding)

 Working with Magna Vitae Sports facilities in East Lindsey to gain the IFI mark as part of their Quest accreditation process.
 This will provide staff with disability awareness, inclusive marketing and action planning training so more people with a disability can enjoy active recreation.

 As part of the GOGA Lincolnshire project we have commissioned Magna Vitae Leisure Trust to lead on the three initiatives that you can read about below:

 Our very own virtual treasure hunt.
 Users will initially have introductory briefing on ‘treasure fit’ and full training on the relevant equipment.
 Then shall we say the sky’s the limit… over 2 billion opportunities to get active and a global community of 6 million users can participate as individuals totally in their own time or in social groups fuelling new relationships which is proved to help sustain interest in physical activity.
 Utilising our natural spaces including the Lincolnshire Wolds and Coastline as well as historic market and seaside towns.

 Bringing high quality active opportunity to wherever the users want to participate.
 Via local consultation, areas and activities are developed and chosen which the users most want to engage with.
 From village halls, churches, pubs to car parks and beaches where the users go we go.
 Physical activity when, where and how residents want it.

 The project will work at Regional and National level with the Royal British Legion in identifying veterans, their families and friends to develop a physical activity programme.

-This programme will both include those with disabilities (physical and mental illness) and those that are able-bodied.
+This programme will include both those with disabilities (physical and mental illness) and non-disabled people.
 The programme will not only look to improve the physical and mental health of those involved but also establish improved confidence via increased social interactions.